taunsquared/graphic-novel-thesis/ScientificDiagrams/05-MajorNeurotransmitters/DiagramDescription.md

 Ionotropic glutamate receptors can be divided into 4 major subtypes: AMPA receptors, NMDA receptors, kainate receptors, and delta receptors.

-**AMPA receptors** are the most commonly found receptors in the nervous system.
+**AMPA receptors** are the most commonly found receptors in the nervous system and is the main receptor involved in fast (on the order of milliseconds) exchanges of neurotransmitters at synapses.
 When glutamate binds to AMPA receptors, they open up a channel through which sodium ions flow into the cell and cause the cell to depolarize.
 These receptors were named AMPA receptors because they can be activated by α-amino-3-hydroxy-5-methyl-4-isoxazolepropionic acid (AMPA), an artificial chemical compound whose structure is similar to glutamate.

 **NMDA receptors** are excitatory receptors that raise the electrical potential of the cell by allowing both sodium (Na+) and calcium (Ca2+) ions to flow into the cell.
+The influx of Ca2+ can trigger numerous chemical chain reactions within the cell, which can eventually activate or deactivate certain enzymes, and even change protein expression.
+In order to activate NMDA receptors, 2 things need to happen:

-require the simultaneous binding of 2 molecules (a glutamate molecule and either D-serine or glycine) *and* a change in voltage to open up into a channel for both sodium (Na+) and calcium (Ca2+) ions to flow into the cell.
-The change in voltage, usually depolarization, removes the magnesium (Mg2+) or zinc (Zn2+) ion that blocks the channel created by NMDA receptors.
+* both a glutamate molecule, and either D-serine or glycine molecule, must bind to the receptor simultaneously; *and*
+* electrical activity in the cell needs to change the voltage from baseline, in order to dislodge the magnesium (Mg2+) or zinc (Zn2+) ion that blocks the ion channel created by NMDA receptors while the cell is not electrically active (aka while the cell is at [resting potential](https://en.wikipedia.org/wiki/Resting_potential)).

 ### Metabotrophic